vechiato/vechiato.github.io/content/post/Seedling Aug23.md

   - hydroponics
 ---

+Join me as I explore the initial stages of my hydroponics journey!
+This post captures the progress of lettuce and rocket seedlings over several weeks, with updates on their growth, adjustments to the setup, and visual highlights.

 | Date     | what  | Photo |
 | -------- | ----  | ---   |
 | 10/09/23 | Lettuce/Rocket |  ![image](/obsidian/seedling230910.png) |